-Know what you need.
-Every business has its own unique risks and, therefore, unique insurance needs.
-Regardless of business size, what’s right for one company may not be right for another, so do your homework so you can select and pay for the coverage you really need.
-At the bare minimum, companies with employees are legally required to have workers’ compensation, unemployment and, in some locations, disability insurance, according to the Small Business Administration.
+Every business has its unique risks and, therefore, unique insurance needs.
+Do your homework to select and purchase the coverage your business needs without paying for what you don’t require.
+Start with the basics.
+According to the Small Business Administration (SBA), companies with employees are legally required to have workers’ compensation, unemployment insurance and, in some locations, disability insurance.

-Olavo Macedo, senior managing director of national commercial accounts for insurance brokerage firm Risk Strategies Co., said that hired and nonowned automobile coverage is also a good idea, if it’s not already part of your BOP.
-He also recommended cyberinsurance, since data security is becoming a top priority for many businesses.
+Olavo Macedo Jr., senior managing director of mergers and acquisitions for insurance brokerage firm Risk Strategies Co., said that hired and non-owned automobile coverage is also a good idea if it’s not already part of your BOP.
+He also recommended cyber insurance, since data security is a top priority for more and more businesses.

-Don’t overlook important coverage options.
-Although you might think a general liability policy or BOP is “good enough” for your business, it’s important to remember that this doesn’t cover everything you might experience.
-Coverage options like business interruption may be a minor expense now, but they’ll save you tons of money in the long run should you ever need to file a claim.
-Ted Devine, CEO of online small business insurance provider Insureon, offered the example of a fire destroying your storefront or office.
+Although you might think a general liability policy or BOP is good enough for your business, remember that this doesn’t cover everything you might experience.
+Coverage options like business interruption may be a minor expense now, but they’ll save you tons of money in the long run if you ever need to file a claim.
+Ted Devine, the global head of AIG 200, offered the example of a fire destroying your storefront or office.

 “Your property insurance can cover the cost of rebuilding the property, but what happens in the meantime?”
 Devine said.
 “How does the business bring in revenue while the construction is in progress?
 Business interruption insurance can pay a business’s ongoing expenses while it rebuilds — including loan payments, rent, employee salaries, taxes and more — so that it can continue functioning until it reopens.”

-Myles Gibbons, president of select accounts at insurance provider Travelers, advised professional liability (for service businesses) and employment practices liability — protection for claims related to discrimination, wrongful termination, harassment, etc. — as these policies can help you cover legal fees for any related lawsuits.
+Myles Gibbons, president of the commercial accounts group and middle market chief underwriting officer at insurance provider Travelers, recommended two different types of liability insurance — professional liability for service businesses, as well as employment practices liability — protection for claims related to discrimination, wrongful termination, harassment and so on — to help cover legal fees for any related lawsuits.

 Devine noted that one of the overlooked advantages of adding more insurance coverage is that it bolsters your reputation among clients and customers.